-My first book, Privilege and the Politics of Taxation in Eighteenth-Century France: Liberté, Égalité, Fiscalité (Cambridge, 2000), examined political culture through the lens of fiscality to offer a new interpretation of the origins of the French Revolution.
+My first book, Privilege and the Politics of Taxation in Eighteenth-Century France: Liberté, Égalité, Fiscalité (Cambridge University Press, 2000), examines political culture through the lens of fiscality to offer a new interpretation of the origins of the French Revolution.
 It received the David H. Pinkney Prize for best book in French history from the Society for French Historical Studies.
-I recently published Contraband: Louis Mandrin and the Making of a Global Underground (Harvard, 2014), which illuminates the dark side of 18th-century globalization.
-This book adds an explicitly political dimension to studies of the “consumer revolution” by examining the life of legendary French smuggler Louis Mandrin.
-A Gallic Robin Hood (or ‘El Chapo’), Mandrin brazenly flouted the law and drew public attention to a repressive war on contraband.
-By exploring the violent world of illicit trade, I reveal previously hidden connections between globalization, consumption, rebellion, the "science" of political economy, and the origins of the French Revolution.
-Contraband is currently being translated into French and has received four prizes: the J. Russell Major Prize from the American Historical Association; the Annibel Jenkins Prize from the American Society for Eighteenth-Century Studies; the Gilbert Chinard Prize, awarded jointly by the Society for French Historical Studies and the Institut Français d’Amérique; and the Oscar Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.
+My second book, Contraband: Louis Mandrin and the Making of a Global Underground (Harvard University Press, 2014), illuminates the dark side of 18th-century globalization, adding an explicitly political dimension to studies of the “consumer revolution.”
+The book examines the life of legendary French smuggler Louis Mandrin, a Gallic Robin Hood (or ‘El Chapo’), who brazenly flouted the law to draw public attention to the injustices of the French royal state.
+By exploring the violent world of illicit trade and its representations in Enlightenment texts and popular media, I reveal previously hidden connections between imperial expansion, global trade, rising consumption, the emerging "science" of economics, popular revolt, and the origins of the French Revolution.
+Contraband has been translated into French and Chinese and has received four prizes: the J. Russell Major Prize from the American Historical Association; the Annibel Jenkins Prize from the American Society for Eighteenth-Century Studies; the Gilbert Chinard Prize, awarded jointly by the Society for French Historical Studies and the Institut Français d’Amérique; and the Oscar Kenshur Prize from the Center for Eighteenth-Century Studies at Indiana University.